Kennedy Space Center Tickets: Helpful Info for a Successful Visit

 If you are using GPS to get to Kennedy Space Center, be sure you enter “Kennedy Space Center Visitors Complex” into GPS, not simply “Kennedy Space Center.”
 This will ensure you get to the right place to enter the complex, not where government employees enter KSC for work.

-Kennedy Space Center Launch Schedule
+Space Launch Schedule

 If you are hoping to see a launch during your visit, you will want to refer to KSC's events page and filter by “Rocket Launches” on the black navigation bar, where you see the on/off toggle options.